mkigikm/director_api/README.md

 tests on a server that has a Redis database being used for something else.

+To get started run

+	$ npm install

-To run the test use the command
+To run the tests use the command

-	npm test
+	$ npm test

 and to run the server use the command

-	npm start
+	$ npm start

 ## API Details